nleroy917/r_DunderMifflinBot/README.md

 :--------------------------:

 OVERVIEW:
-This python program is a very simple script that will retrieve the hot posts from http://reddit/r/DunerMifflin.com and post them to the twitter account @rDunderMifflin with a set frequency.
+This python program is a script that will retrieve the hot posts from https://www.reddit.com/r/DunderMifflin/ and post them to the twitter account @rDunderMifflin with a calculated frequency.
 After a given number of posts, it will refresh the hot queue and re-retrieve to obtain the latest posts.

 RETRIEVING:
 The program retrieves an iterable list of submissions from the subreddit's hot page, checks to make sure the post is a picture and not a pinned post by the subreddit's moderators, then extracts the unique picture identifer from the url.
 Typically, it is a random alpha-numeric string ending in ".png" or ".jpg".
 Each retrieved file is time-stamped and displayed to the command line.